The GCE Subsea Cluster

 NUI in Bergen operates the center for hyperbaric emergencies, with unique facilities for receiving hyperbaric life boats carrying divers needing hyperbaric treatment.

 The cluster has a well-developed and wide-ranging R&D community.
-Major educational establishments such as the University of Bergen, Bergen University College and the Norwegian School of Economics are leading centers of expertise with strong international links.
+Major educational establishments such as the University of Bergen, Western Norway University of Applied Sciences and BI Norwegian Business School are leading centers of expertise with strong international links.

 The University of Bergen covers all academic disciplines and has a particularly strong international standing within marine sciences, climate research, oceanography, meteorology and instrumentation.

-Bergen University College is a bachelor level educational institution including all engineering topics.
+Western Norway University of Applied Sciences is a bachelor level educational institution including all engineering topics.
 It also offers MSc-level education within some engineering disciplines.

-The key R&D organisations in the cluster are Christian Michelsen Research, UNI Research, Institute of Marine Research, SINTEF and Polytec.
+The key R&D organisations in the cluster are Christian Michelsen Research, UNI Research, Institute of Marine Research and SINTEF.

 Christian Michelsen Research, partly owned by the University of Bergen, is an industry-oriented R&D organization with particular expertise within instrumentation and sensor technology, energy conversion technologies, information technologies and technical safety.
 It has a Center of Research Based Innovation (SFI) within instrumentation.